SensorsINI/v2e/README.md

                         events will be accummulated as this sample rate; DVS frames will be accumulated for duration 1/frame_rate (default: 300)
+  --output_height OUTPUT_HEIGHT
+                        height of output DVS data in pixels.
+If None, same as input video. (default: 260) --output_width OUTPUT_WIDTH
-  --dvs_vid DVS_VID     output DVS events as AVI video at frame_rate.
+                        width of output DVS data in pixels.
+If None, same as input video. (default: 346) --dvs_vid DVS_VID     output DVS events as AVI video at frame_rate.
                         (default: dvs-video.avi)
   --dvs_vid_full_scale DVS_VID_FULL_SCALE